cr88192/bgbtech_btsr1arch/README.md

 # bgbtech_btsr1arch
-BtSR1 (and BJX2) ISA / CPU Architecture
+BtSR1 and BJX2 ISA / CPU Architecture

 BtSR1, or BSR1, is a CPU architecture primarily intended for soft-core microcontroller applications.
 The initial use case is intended to be loosely similar to that of a 32-bit analog of an MSP430, but with the option to have higher performance and implement some peripherals directly in Verilog.

-BJX2 is a larger and more advanced ISA.
+BJX2 is a larger and more advanced ISA based on a similar design.
 It is a 64-bit ISA with 32 GPRs.
 It will be higher performance, but requires a larger FPGA.

+For these, I am generally targeting FPGA's in the 25k to 100k LUT range (currently mostly Spartan-7 and Artix-7).

+Side note, this is a personal / hobby project of Brendan G Bohannon ( cr88192@gmail.com ).

 Also intended to be a free/open arch which (if anyone actually cares) may be modified/extended as appropriate for various